eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals/README.md

 150|8

 **:warning:CV 47 must always be the first CV to set.
-The other CV values are changes on preset 7**
+The other CV values are changes on preset 7** To configure a DR4018 with signals as described above in RocRail read the [manual](../Preset7/README.md) of preset 7.